ebrahim-0/zustate/README.md

 import { ReactNode } from "react";
 import { StateProvider, CreateDispatchType, setConfig } from "zustate-add";

-// debug = true log all the state dispatch setConfig({ debug: false });
+// debug = true log all the state when change setConfig({ debug: false });

 const globalState = {